bluehood/Encoder-ChessLM/README.md

 Training utilised datasets derived from the Lichess database and the CCRL database, pre-processed for these self-supervised tasks.

+You can download the model from Huggingface at https://huggingface.co/odestorm1/chesslm.

 ## Code Structure

 *   **`train/`**: Contains the code for training the `ChessVisionTransformer` model (`train/train.py`) on the MPP and Moves Difference tasks.
 This includes the model definition, dataset classes, and the training loop.
 *   **`examples/`**: Provides scripts demonstrating how to load the pre-trained encoder and generate embeddings for chess positions (FEN strings).
 *   **`puzzles/`**: Includes a Flask application (`puzzles/app.py`) that uses the generated embeddings to find chess puzzles strategically or thematically similar to a given input puzzle.
-This uses a precompiled dataset from huggingface (odestorm1/chesslm_puzzles) although you can create you own using the `generate_puzzle_embeddings.py` script.
+This uses a precompiled dataset of chess puzzles and their embeddings from Huggingface (odestorm1/chesslm_puzzles) although you can create you own using the `generate_puzzle_embeddings.py` script.
 *   **`data/`**: Intended location for storing raw and processed datasets (e.g., `mpp_dataset.pkl`, `moves_dataset.pkl`).
 You can process your own datasets from these datasets using `preprocessing.py`.

 ## Intended Uses & Limitations